Madden-Michael/Madden-Michael.github.io/src/content/projects/gator-arms-payload.md

 <!-- TODO: Add high-quality render of the satellite slowly rotating.
 Implement scroll-scrubbing ability for the user. -->

 ![GATOR Arms Assembly](/assets/projects/gator-arms/GATORArmsAssem.png)
-*Exploded view of the payload assembly.*
+*End-effector grasping a Rubik's Cube as an example of the payload's capabilities.*

 ### Gallery